houtsind/RepData_PeerAssessment1/PA1_template.md

 values differ from the estimates from the first part of the assignment?
 What is the impact of imputing missing data on the estimates of the total daily number of steps?

+Aggregate the data end plot using ggplot2 as a histogram.

 ```r